lstorchi/pca_fit/readme.txt

- -j, --jump-tracks               : perform the fittin only for odd tracks -z, --rz-plane                  : use rz plane view -r, --rphi-plane                : use r-phi plane view -e, --not-use-charge            : do not read charge from coordinatesfile, by default
-                                   and use it if rphi-plane has been selected -g, --charge-sign=[+/-]         : use only + particle or - paricle -t, --eta-range="etamin;etamax" : specify the eta range to use -x, --exclude-s-module          : exclude S-module (last three layer) so 6 coordinates inseatd of 12 -d, --use-d0                    : use also d0 param in r-phi plane
+ -j, --jump-tracks               : perform the fittin only for odd tracks -z, --rz-plane                  : use rz plane view -r, --rphi-plane                : use r-phi plane view -e, --not-use-charge            : do not read charge from coordinatesfile -g, --charge-sign=[+/-]         : use only + particle or - paricle (again both planes) -t, --eta-range="etamin;etamax" : specify the eta range to use -n, --pt-range="ptmin;ptmax"    : specify the pt range to use -x, --exclude-s-module          : exclude S-module (last three layer) so 6 coordinates inseatd of 12 -d, --use-d0                    : use also d0 param in both planes

-old approach to use specific sub-tower and / or sub-sub-tower
+old approach to use specific sub-tower and / or sub-sub-tower  (need to be checked if using the current HEAD)

 usage: ./bin/generatepca [options] coordinatesfile